Dealing with the Challenges of Political Violence and Crime in Latin America

 Develop security protocols and emergency response systems

 It is equally important that corporate entities develop security and crisis-management protocols when operating in unstable environments.
 Companies need to develop effective and sustainable security and safety programmes, emergency-response systems and disaster-recovery plans.
 These plans could be related to threats to a facility, employees and information, or unforeseen crises and location-specific concerns.
+For example, companies in the region that had existing emergency management plans in place were much better equipped to handle the sudden lockdowns in 2020 as a result of the public health emergency.
+They were able to draw upon existing safety protocols and plans for operating remotely, thus mitigating the negative health impacts to their employees and financial impacts to their bottom line.
 Protocols for dealing with kidnappings for ransom, express kidnappings, bribery and extortion are especially critical when operating in parts of Latin America where such violence and security breaches happen frequently.
 Physical security assessments and ongoing security protection for corporate facilities and management – including everything from armoured cars to a vetted security detail, surveillance cameras and safe rooms – can help safeguard against such threats.

 Facing the challenges

-The security challenges facing corporate entities operating in Latin America are significant, particularly in the countries highlighted above – Chile, Nicaragua, Mexico, Brazil and Venezuela – with high levels of political violence and criminality.
+The security challenges facing corporate entities operating in Latin America are significant, particularly during the pandemic and as the region emerges in 2021 in a post-pandemic world.
+Still, the countries highlighted above – Chile, Nicaragua, Mexico, Brazil and Venezuela – are likely to see sustained high levels of political violence and criminality during this time.
 Political solutions and policy changes will not happen overnight, so businesses need to manage the risks while also taking advantage of the economic opportunities that Latin America presents.
 Intelligence-based systems for collecting information and monitoring the political, economic and security situation in a market are key, as are security protocols and emergency-response systems.
 Corporate entities should consider such measures to safeguard against the threats of political violence and criminality as the cost of doing business in Latin America for the foreseeable future.

 Luchine Ishihara, Fernanda.
 Personal interview with co-author Amanda Mattingly (11 September 2018).